1. Home

 Floodplains by Design (FbD) is an ambitious public-private partnership that includes:

-• And an NGO “backbone” team led by Bonneville Environmental Foundation with support from American Rivers and others, that seeks to sustain and grow integrated floodplain management policy and practice in Washington State.
+• And an NGO “backbone” team led by Bonneville Environmental Foundation with support from The Whitener Group, Carol MacIlroy Consulting, and others, that work in partnership with Ecology staff and seeks to sustain and grow integrated floodplain management funding, policy and practice in Washington State.

 Together, partners seek to reduce flood damage, improve working lands, and restore habitat along Washington’s streams and rivers.
 Integrated floodplain management requires collaboration across interests and engagement over the long term.